Markandeya Hill

 Markandeya Hill is near the town of Vokkaleri in Kolar District of Karnataka State.
 It is named after the sage Markandeya.
 There is a temple and also a reservoir of the same name in Kolar District.
+The hill is surrounded by thick forests and has a reservoir.
+The deity at this temple is Lord Shiva in form of Markandeshwara.

+The Markandeshwara temple atop the hill has a 15th century Ganga monument.
+Other idols include Bhairaveshwara and, Nandeeshwara Nandi.